TacirOzdemir/BLE-Remote-Controlled-Car/README.md

 # BLE Remote Controlled Car

-This project is a BLE application in wich we use the Bluetooth functoinality to control a RC car
+This project is a BLE application in which we use the Bluetooth functionality to control an RC car

 ![alt text](https://raw.githubusercontent.com/TacirOzdemir/BLE-Remote-Controlled-Car/master/Foto.jpg)